Ebojohkevwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Dispaly the username of the current user
+display the groups a current user is in